ember-cli/rfcs/active/0000-addon-options.md

 **TODO**

+Add a `prompts` hook for addons, which would utilize `ui.prompt` behind the scenes.

 One issues that prompts introduce is when you aren't interacting with your setup i.e. CI or testing, and also the possibility to overwhelm a user.
 Having a `--skip-prompts` option would mitigate issues like that, and prompts should have defaults, so skipping prompts would just do the default.

 # Drawbacks